Is it mandatory to wear a face covering in shops?

 - The rules don’t apply to children under 11 or people with some disabilities

-- Shop staff are not required to wear face coverings while working
+- Shop staff are required to wear face coverings while working

-From 24 July, it will be mandatory to wear face coverings in shops in England, this is already compulsory in Scotland.
+For the full list of when you should be wearing a face covering in England, visit the Government website.
 Anyone who fails to “cover up” could be fined up to £100, according to the Government.

-The introduction of face coverings aims to reduce the spread of COVID-19 from coughing, sneezing, and even talking, as demonstrated in the image below.
+Wearing a face covering aims to reduce the spread of COVID-19 from coughing, sneezing, and even talking, as demonstrated in the image below.

 Image source: BBC

 In the words of Batman from The Dark Knight Rises, “The mask is not for you, it’s to protect the people you care about.”
-Let’s all try to be a bit more like Batman when face coverings become mandatory in shops on 24 July.
+Let’s all try to be a bit more like Batman and wear face coverings in shops and other indoor environments.